callahanrts/tiny-tour/README.md

 ```

 ## Contributing
-Bug reports and pull requests are greatly appreciated.
+Bug reports and pull requests are always welcome.